John 20:11: Analysis

-Mary has not been mentioned since John 20:2 and the Gospel does not mention how she made her way back to tomb or if she was present while Peter and the Beloved Disciple were examining it.
-C.K.
-Barrett states that it is unknown if Mary was a witness to the examination of the tomb by the two disciples that found the grave clothes still present.
-The presence of the clothes imply something other than a robbery and if she was aware of them she might not have been weeping.
+Mary has not been mentioned since verse 2, and the Gospel does not mention how she made her way back to tomb or if she was present while Peter and the Beloved Disciple were examining it.
+C. K. Barrett states that it is unknown whether Mary was a witness to the examination of the tomb by the two disciples who found the grave clothes still present.
+The presence of the clothes implies something other than a robbery, and if she was aware of them she might not have been weeping.

 Why she decides to wait outside the tomb is unknown.
-According to Leonard, Saint Augustine proposed that "when the men went away, a stronger affection kept the weaker sex firmly in place."
-John Wesley wonders if Mary had remembered the prophecies that he would arise on the third day.
-Bruce believes that Mary was hoping someone would pass by who could give her some information.
+According to William Leonard, Saint Augustine proposed that "when the men went away, a stronger affection kept the weaker sex firmly in place".
+John Wesley wonders whether Mary had remembered the prophecies which asserted that he would arise on the third day.
+F. F. Bruce believes that Mary was hoping someone would pass by who could give her some information.

-Why Mary does not seek out Joseph of Arimathea, the owner of the tomb, for information is also a question.
+Why does Mary not seek out Joseph of Arimathea, the owner of the tomb, for information?
 Joseph, in fact, is never again mentioned in the Gospel.
 One theory is that Joseph was so far above Mary's in terms of social class that it would not be right for her to disturb him.

-According to Schnackenberg the Codex Sinaiticus has Mary waiting inside the tomb, but this wording does not make much sense with regards to the succeeding verses.
+Rudolf Schnackenburg notes that Codex Sinaiticus has Mary waiting inside the tomb, but this wording does not make much sense with regards to the succeeding verses.